frigus02/RESTer/README.md

 *   Use placeholders in saved requests.
 *   Use shortcuts for the frequently used actions (try pressing "?" to see the available shortcuts for the current context).

+It requires a few permissions to do this.
+[Which permissions and why?](./docs/permissions.md)

 ## Develop

 ### Dependencies